 Black Absinthe!
 Ah, a hint of the forbidden and past debauchery, but it is not the green fairy, it is the black one.
 From Canada, no less.
-An interesting choice for a band name, getting you really interested in what’s actually coming to you.
+An interesting choice for a band name.

 The band just served their newest EP Early Signs of Denial to the drinking – ahem – the music-loving public.
 And it is a good one to boot.

-Now, usually an EP is (or should be) a cross-section of what a band can do, whetting your appetite of what could be coming next in that full length record that is surely to follow.
+Now, usually, an EP is (or should be) a cross-section of what a band can do, whetting your appetite for what could be coming next in that full-length record that is sure to follow.
 And true to this, every track goes off in a slightly different direction, so this is a very varied disc of wonders and for sure not a record that will leave you bored.
 And all this in a very short blurb of some 26 minutes all told.

 Now pass me that bottle and gimme some…

 Release date: 13 May 2016